LW1N/CyberRun/ProjectDocument.md

 `B` - Open weapon upgrade shop

 **The Objective**
-The player must outlast the waves of different enemies and kill enough of them so that when they make their way to the *blue boat* on the docks at the bottom of the map, they have enough money to survive.
-If the player is not able to withstand the onslaught, upon death an upgrade shop becomes available for them to upgrade their only weapon and try again.
+The player must outlast the waves of different enemies and kill enough of them so that when they make their way to the *blue boat* on the docks at the bottom of the map, they have enough money to make it out.
+If the player is not struggling to withstand the onslaught, pressing `B` will bring up an upgrade shop for them to upgrade their only weapon and try again.

 **Tips**
 - Keep your distance and keep moving so that it is hard for the enemies to hit you
 - Don't be scared of spending money on upgrades to make it to the end
 - Keep firing at enemies to collect money and prevent too many from spawning
-- Use your sprint at key moments in order to get out of danger and reposition
+- Use your sprint at key moments in order to get out of danger and reposition, but be aware of stamina depletion
 - Be aware of slower and faster enemies that may catch you off guard

 # Main Roles